North Broad station

 North Broad station, known as North Broad Street until 1992, is a SEPTA Regional Rail station in Philadelphia, Pennsylvania.
 It is located at 2601 North Broad Street (PA 611) in the Cecil B. Moore section of Lower North Philadelphia, and serves the Lansdale/Doylestown Line and the Manayunk/Norristown Line.
-The station has low-level platforms on the outside tracks, with "mini-high" platforms for wheelchair and ADA accessibility.
+The station has low-level platforms on the outside tracks, with "mini-high" platforms for wheelchair and accessible accessibility.

-North Broad station is within a few blocks of the North Philadelphia SEPTA-Amtrak station (formerly belonging to the Pennsylvania Railroad), which serves Amtrak's Keystone Service and Northeast Regional and SEPTA's Trenton Line and Chestnut Hill West Line, and the North Philadelphia subway station on SEPTA's Broad Street Line.
+North Broad station is within a few blocks of the North Philadelphia SEPTA-Amtrak station (formerly belonging to the Pennsylvania Railroad), which serves Amtrak's Keystone Service and SEPTA's Trenton Line and Chestnut Hill West Line, and the North Philadelphia subway station on SEPTA's Broad Street Line.
 The station is in the Center City fare zone, although the station itself is located in North Philadelphia.

 History

 Huntingdon Street station

 The Pennsylvania Railroad (PRR) built the Connecting Railway in 1867 to connect its main line to the Philadelphia and Trenton Railroad.
 By the early 1870s, New York Junction station was established where the Connecting Railway crossed over the Philadelphia and Reading Railroad mainline in North Philadelphia.
 By the early 1880s, the Reading established 16th Street station a block to the northwest.

 In 1888, the Reading announced plans to add local stations on the line, including one next to the Baker Bowl, which had opened as the home of the Philadelphia Phillies in 1887.
 By 1891, the company offered service to Huntingdon Street station as well as 16th Street.
 The station had two side platforms serving the line's four tracks, with a small station building facing Broad Street and Huntingdon Street.
 16th Street station was closed in the early 20th century.